On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Introduction

 \end{example}

-\begin{definition}[Fully Informative MPDAG] A causal MPDAG $\cal H$ is fully informative with respect to a restricted Markov equivalence class if the set $[\cal H]$ is identical to the restricted Markov equivalence class. \end{definition} When $\cal H$ is fully informative with respect to $[\mathcal{G}^*, {\cal B}]$, $\cal H$ can represent $[\mathcal{G}^*, {\cal B}]$ exactly.
-When $\cal B$ only contains direct causal constraints,~\citet{meek1995causal} proved that the MPDAG of $[\mathcal{G}^*, {\cal B}]$ is fully informative, and the MPDAG can be constructed in polynomial-time using Meek's rules.~\citet{fang2020bgida} further showed that any non-ancestral causal constraint can be represented equivalently by some direct causal constraints and the corresponding fully informative $\cal H$ can be constructed from $\mathcal{G}^*$ and ${\cal B}$ in polynomial-time, too.
+\begin{definition}[Fully Informative MPDAG] A causal MPDAG $\cal H$ is fully informative with respect to a restricted Markov equivalence class if the set $[\cal H]$ is identical to the restricted Markov equivalence class. \end{definition}

+When $\cal H$ is fully informative with respect to $[\mathcal{G}^*, {\cal B}]$, $\cal H$ can represent $[\mathcal{G}^*, {\cal B}]$ exactly.
+When $\cal B$ only contains direct causal constraints,~\citet{meek1995causal} proved that the MPDAG of $[\mathcal{G}^*, {\cal B}]$ is fully informative, and the MPDAG can be constructed in polynomial time using Meek's rules.~\citet{fang2020bgida} further showed that any non-ancestral causal constraint can be represented equivalently by some direct causal constraints and the corresponding fully informative $\cal H$ can also be constructed from $\mathcal{G}^*$ and ${\cal B}$ in polynomial time.